metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 - Metadata delegates can be revoked by the Update Authority that approved them.
 - Metadata delegates can also revoke themselves.

 There exists 7 different types of Metadata Delegates, each with a different scope of action.
-Here is a table summarizing the different types of Metadata Delegates and their scope of action:
+Here is a table summarizing the different types of Metadata Delegates:

 | Delegate                  | Self-updates | Update items in collection | Update scope                                                              |
 | ------------------------- | ------------ | -------------------------- | ------------------------------------------------------------------------- |